RobertoPrevato/K8sStudies/docs/k3s/monitoring.md

 ## Summary

-In this article, I demonstrated how to deploy a complete monitoring stack in a single node of a Kubernetes cluster using Helm charts.
+In this article, I demonstrated how to deploy a complete monitoring stack in a single node of a Kubernetes cluster using Helm charts and configuration files.
 The stack includes Prometheus for metrics, Grafana Loki for logs, Grafana Tempo for traces, and Grafana for visualization.
 I also deployed the OpenTelemetry Collector to receive telemetry data from applications, and showed how to configure a demo application to send logs and traces using the OTLP protocol.

 I had lots of fun doing this exercise, and I learned a lot about deploying and configuring these components.
-In some cases, the documentation was lacking or outdated, so I had to experiment and proceed by trial and error in some cases.
+In some cases, the documentation was lacking or outdated, so I had to experiment and proceed by trial and error.

 What is missing from this exercise is configuring Prometheus to scrape metrics from the OpenTelemetry Collector, which I plan to do later.
 Logs and traces are the kinds of records I care about collecting from applications the most at the moment.